imagej/imagej.github.io/_pages/plugins/microtubuletracker.md

 Please note that MTrack is available through Fiji, and is based on a publication.
 If you use it successfully for your research please be so kind to cite our work:

-Varun Kapoor, William G. Hirst, Christoph Hentschel, Stephan Preibisch and Simone Reber, “MTrack: Automated Detection and Tracking of Dynamic Microtubules” [2]
+Varun Kapoor, William G. Hirst, Christoph Hentschel, Stephan Preibisch and Simone Reber, "MTrack: Automated Detection and Tracking of Dynamic Microtubules" [2]

 References
 ----------